-The registration of a Placing Document and the listing of debt securities on the Interest Rate Market are regulated by the JSE Debt Listings Requirements published by the JSE and set out in Bulletin 1 of 2014 (13 January 2014) (JSE Debt Listings Requirements), as read with the Financial Markets Act.
-2012 (Financial Markets Act).
+The registration of a Placing Document and the listing of debt securities on the Interest Rate Market are regulated by the JSE Debt Listings Requirements published by the JSE and as further amended in terms of Bulletin 1 of 2016 (21 October 2016) (JSE Debt Listings Requirements), as read with the Financial Markets Act, 2012 (Financial Markets Act).

-The principal aim of the JSE Debt Listings Requirements is to ensure sufficient that are to be listed on the Interest Rate Market
+The principal aim of the JSE Debt Listings Requirements is to ensure sufficient that are to be listed on the Interest Rate Market.